Cherimoya: Nutrition and edibility

-"The pineapple, the mangosteen, and the cherimoya", wrote the botanist Berthold Carl Seemann, "are considered the finest fruits in the world, and I have tasted them in those localities where they are supposed to attain their highest perfection - the pineapple in Guayaquil, the mangosteen in the Indian Archipelago, and the cherimoya on the slopes of the Andes, and if I were asked which would be the best fruit, I would choose without hesitation, cherimoya.
-Its taste, indeed, surpasses that of every other fruit, and Haenke was quite right when he called it the masterpiece of Nature."
+The pineapple, the mangosteen, and the cherimoya are considered the finest fruits in the world, and I have tasted them in those localities where they are supposed to attain their highest perfection - the pineapple in Guayaquil, the mangosteen in the Indian Archipelago, and the cherimoya on the slopes of the Andes, and if I were asked which would be the best fruit, I would choose without hesitation, cherimoya.
+Its taste, indeed, surpasses that of every other fruit, and Haenke was quite right when he called it the masterpiece of Nature.

-Fruits require storage at 50 F to inhibit softening and maintain edibility.
+The fruits require storage at 50 F to inhibit softening and maintain edibility.
 Different varieties have different flavors, textures, and shapes.
 The flavor of the flesh ranges from mellow sweet to tangy or acidic sweet, with variable suggestions of pineapple, banana, pear, papaya, strawberry or other berry, and apple, depending on the variety.
 The ripened flesh is creamy white.
 When ripe, the skin is green and gives slightly to pressure.
 Some characterize the fruit flavor as a blend of banana, pineapple, papaya, peach, and strawberry.
 The fruit can be chilled and eaten with a spoon, which has earned it another nickname, the "ice cream fruit".
 In Chile and Peru, it is commonly used in ice creams and yogurt.

 When the fruit is ripe and still has the fresh, fully mature green-yellow skin color, the texture is like that of a soft ripe pear or papaya.
 When the skin turns brown at room temperature, the fruit is no longer good for human consumption.